Sherri L. Ter Molen, PhD has a bachelor's degree, a master's degree, and a doctorate. What she doesn't have is student loan debt.

 Trust me.
 I speak from experience.

 I paid off my undergraduate student loans and my credit cards before I took on graduate school tuition.
-Piecing together tuition reimbursement, a scholarship, a graduate assistantship, a fellowship, and cash took planning.
+Piecing together tuition reimbursement, a scholarship, a graduate assistantship, a fellowship, and cash for graduate school took planning.

 This is why I urge you to increase your savings, reduce your debt, scour the Internet for scholarships, and find out what kind of funding opportunities are offered by your desired graduate program.
 Take advantage of every credible loyalty program out there.
 If you must take out student loans, take out as few as possible, and pay them off as soon as you can.
 You can come through graduate school financially unscathed, but it will take some maneuvering.
 It really is possible to earn a master’s degree and a PhD and still be student loan debt free.